-NCHFA accepts 30-year fixed-rate FHA, VA, USDA and conventional loan types under its NC 1st Home Advantage Down Payment MortgageTM program.
+NCHFA accepts 30-year fixed-rate FHA, VA, USDA and conventional loan types under its NC 1st Home Advantage Down Payment Mortgage[TM] program.
 FHA loan types include FHA 203(b) loans and condominium 234(c) loans.

 All loans financed under the NC 1st Home Advantage Down PaymentTM program must be purchase transactions.
-First-time homebuyers and certain military veterans are eligible for the \$8,000 down payment option.
-Targeted census tracts are also eligible.
+First-time homebuyers and certain military veterans are eligible for the \$15,000 down payment option.
+Targeted census tracts (listed on our website) are also eligible.
 Borrowers may only have one outstanding NCHFA loan or home or NCHFA product at a time.

-An AUS finding of "Refer" or "Ineligible" is not eligible for the NC 1st Home Advantage Down Payment ProgramTM.
+An AUS finding of "Refer" or "Ineligible" is not eligible for the NC 1st Home Advantage Down Payment Program[TM].
 Manually underwritten loans are not eligible.